MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/materialized-views.md

  - Queries can’t include a WHERE clause or other clauses such as JOIN, DISTINCT, GROUP BY, ORDER BY, TOP, OFFSET LIMIT, and EXISTS.
  - System functions and user-defined functions (UDFs) aren't supported.

  For example, a valid query could be: `SELECT c.userName, c.emailAddress FROM c`, which selects the `userName` and `emailAddress` properties from the source container `c`.
 This query defines the structure of the materialized view, determining which properties are included in the view.
+The materialized view source container and definition query can't be changed once created.

  [Learn how to create materialized views.](how-to-configure-materialized-views.md#create-a-materialized-view)